 Two years in the making, the study was conducted by RTI International, one of the world’s leading research institutes, and was published by RTI’s Forensic Technology Center of Excellence.
 A total of six laser scanner manufacturers were included in the study.

-While the report stops short of recommending any one particular vendor’s product over another, it is noteworthy that a Leica ScanStation appears on the cover of the original report issued in January (pictured here).
-A revised version of the report, issued a few weeks later (pictured below), uses data from a Leica ScanStation on the cover.
+While the report stops short of recommending any one particular vendor’s product over another, it is noteworthy that a Leica ScanStation fits all of the criteria mentioned.
 Two separate sections of the 56-page study provide detailed insights into the authors’ consensus opinion as to the most critical factors that crime- and crash-scene investigators should consider when selecting scanning equipment for use at scenes.
-If compiled into a checklist, these factors effectively describe the features and benefits found in the Leica Geosystems ScanStation PS30 and PS40 laser scanners.
+If compiled into a checklist, these factors effectively describe the features and benefits found in Leica Geosystems ScanStation Pro Series laser scanners.